 3. Pre-wedding puja

-A Jaimala ceremony or Varmala ceremony is one of the most well-recognized ceremonies at a wedding.
+A Jaimala ceremony or Varmala ceremony is one of the most well-recognized ceremonies at wedding functions.
 The act of exchanging wedding garlands is an unmistakable sign that a bond has been forged between the couple as well as their families.
-From the steps involved to the Jaimala design, everything's carefully reviewed by all of your guests.
+From the steps involved in the Jaimala design, everything's carefully reviewed by all of your guests.
+This ceremony is enjoyed by almost everyone at the wedding function.

 But let’s wind the clock back an hour or two…the groom and guests make a grand wedding entry, likely heralded by loud, upbeat wedding music.
 These guests, most of whom, continue to dance even after the band has stopped playing, are warmly received by the bride’s side and led inside the venue.
 Pleasantries are exchanged, refreshments are served and everybody gets a little time to settle in.
 The tempo rises to a fever pitch for the bride's own grand entry and that's when the fun begins again!